mgrovic/jour329w_fall2025/assignments/cns_topics.md

 #### 1. Browse CNS Stories
 - Go to [cnsmaryland.org](https://cnsmaryland.org)
 - Look through recent stories (from the last year or two)
-- Click through to older stories in different sections
 - Pay attention to:
   - What types of stories appear most frequently?
   - What Maryland-specific topics come up repeatedly?